rackerlabs/technical-blog/_posts/2019-04-18-parse-xml-in-pl-sql.md

 ### Wrap up

-Both methods to parse XML data described in this post give you the same final output.
+Both of the methods to parse XML data described in this post give you the same final output.
 The first approach is a three-step process, which requires the following pieces of code:

 1)	Create the Oracle table.
-2)	Insert data of XML file into table created in step one.
+2)	Insert the data of the XML file into the table created in step 1.
-3)	Write select statement to extract values from the Oracle table.
+3)	Write a SELECT statement to extract values from the table.

 The second option is a single-step process where you write a SELECT statement and get the desired result.

 ### Conclusion

-Either parsing option works, but, if you need to store the XML file in Oracle for future reference, then you should use first approach because the data persists in the table for future reference and you can access it any time.
+Either option works, but if you need to store the XML file in Oracle for future reference, then you should use the first approach because the data persists in the table for future reference and you can access it any time.

-By choosing the second approach, you can directly parse the data, however, with this option original XML file data can’t be accessed in future because this option never stores the content of XML file in Oracle.
+By choosing the second approach, you can directly parse the data.
+However, with this option, the original XML file data can’t be accessed in the future because this option never stores the content of XML file in Oracle.